ChattyCity/chattycity.github.io/README.md

 ##Explore:
 Initially we were contempating wether to use a map-based visualization for the Explore section of the project or use [http://bl.ocks.org/mbostock/4062006]chord diagrams.
 We chose chord diagrams because we felt it would be hard to clearly show volume and directionality of connections between cities using a map.

 We decided to use two diagrams side-by-side because we were interested in showing directionality as well as sentiment.
 Using two diagrams, we could then use color to show directionality (color of paths connecting different cities) and sentiment using position (diagram on the left showing negative tweets, and the one on the right showing positive tweets.)
 In order to be able to see all tweets associated with each city, however, it was important that the diagrams be linked.
-This is accomplished through the [http://en.wikipedia.org/wiki/Brushing_and_linking]brushing and linking technique.
+This is accomplished through the [brushing and linking][http://en.wikipedia.org/wiki/Brushing_and_linking] technique.
 When a user hover over a city on one diagram, the same city is highlighted in the second diagram as well.

-Legibility:
+###Legibility:

 We chose to include only the top 40 of the 100 cities in the Explore section mainly in favor of legibility.
 Because we have two diagrams side-by-side, we were limited in terms of the real estate we could work with on the screen, and so chose to show only 40 cities in order to avoid a lot of overlap between cities with smaller volumes of tweets.
 Even with 40 cities, we still had to manually eliminate label for Sacramento, CA and Lincoln, NB on the Negative diagram, and Lincoln, NB in the Positive diagram.
 We also implemented a proximity detection capability to the chord diagrams, which means when the mouse hovers close to a city in either of the chord diagrams, that city is highlighted.
 Finally, in order to make it easier to hover over paths that might be too narrow to view normally, we added a zoom feature.
 Using the mouse wheel, the user can zoom into any section of the diagram and have a close look at the paths.

-Summary Information:
+###Summary Information:

 While it is visually pleasing to hover over the different cities and watch the diagrams change, we found it would be difficult glean insights such as ranking the top cities talking about a destination.
 In order to make this easier and also show a distribution of the overall tweets included in the visualization we implemented an information bar on the side below the legend where we show the top 5 cities (by volume) tweeting a certain city, and the top 5 cities that city is tweeting about.
 Hover over the individual diagrams we also reveal information about the volume of and the average sentiment of tweets moving between the cities.

 ###Process: